thm-projects/arsnova-flashcards/.docker/docker_win_readme.md

 - For x64 systems: Version 1903 or higher, with Build 18362 or higher.
 - For ARM64 systems: Version 2004 or higher, with Build 19041 or higher.

+You must have turned on virtualization, you can check that in the task manager:

+##### BILD HIER

-If you get an error during the installation that virtualization is not activated, it may be necessary to activate the virtualization in the firmware of your computer.
+If virtualization is not activated, it may be necessary to activate the virtualization in the firmware of your computer.
 With Intel e.g. `Intel-VT` or with AMD `AMD-V`.

 ## Installing WSL 2